 No child is too young to begin receiving the help they need and early intervention is the best way to help children overcome the struggles they face.
 Houston Play Therapy considers each child an individual and utilizes the strengths of each family to help them attain healthy goals.

-Play is the natural language of children.
+Play is the natural language of young children.
 Play therapy is used as a means to provide a safe environment for children to manage stress, learn effective coping strategies, and maintain pro-social relationships.

 Play therapy emphasizes building and maintaining a parent-child relationship that promotes communication, intimacy, and self-esteem.
 Houston Play Therapy gives guidance and tools to aid in parenting issues.
 Parents can also receive one-on-one instruction in their play interactions with their child.

 On-site visits to observe a child in their school or daycare environment.
 Recommendations can then be made to aid and support the teacher/student relationship with the goal of the student becoming more successful in their school or daycare.
 Consultations with teachers and program directors can also be arranged.